timjogorman/RicherEventDescription/guidelines.md

 may be.

-Occaisionally one will encounter an ENTITY and an EVENT which are essentially two facets of the same complex type (cf Pustjovsky XXXX).
+Occaisionally one will encounter an ENTITY and an EVENT which are essentially two facets of the same complex markable.
 Usually we strongly bias towards EVENTs, but this will occaisionally occur, and the two should be linked using BRIDGING.